GuanxingLu/YAPL/topics/3D representation.md

 * **[arXiv:2409]** View-Invariant Policy Learning via Zero-Shot Novel View Synthes
 > Use ZeroNVS to augment offline demonstrations (like SE3 augmentation with gripper and camera pose).

+* **[arXiv'2409]** ACDC: Automated Creation of Digital Cousins for Robust Policy Learning
+> Use LLM to find the most similiar 3D model.

 # NeRF for navigation

 * **[ICCV'23 NeRF4ADR Workshop]** AutoNeRF: Training Implicit Scene Representations with Autonomous Agents